laurentperrinet/laurentperrinet.github.io/content/post/2020-06-30_phd-position/index.md

 To obtain further information, please visit [https://laurentperrinet.github.io/post/2020-06-30_phd-position](https://laurentperrinet.github.io/post/2020-06-30_phd-position) or contact me @ [Laurent.Perrinet@univ-amu.fr](mailto:Laurent.Perrinet@univ-amu.fr).
 To candidate, follow instructions on the dedicated [server from the CNRS](https://bit.ly/3igRji4).

-The starting date is set to October 1st, 2020 and the appointment is for 36 month.
+The starting date is set to October 1st, 2020 and the appointment is for 36 months.
 Applications are welcome immediately.

 Thanks for distributing this announcement to potential candidates!